matheusicaro/challenge-interactive-webpage-by-virtual-assistant/README.md

   - [Architecture](#architecture)
   - [Technologies used (stack)](#technologies-used)

-## Challenge

-The aim of this project is to recreate sections of Neo Financial's official website with improvement on existing features and development of new features with a focus on innovation.

-All images and content are property of **[Neo Financial](https://www.neofinancial.com/)** and were taken from the **[official website](https://www.neofinancial.com/)** for the period December 25, 2021 to date.

 ## Intro:

 Neo Interactive Webpage by Virtual Assistant - is a Web application that was developed in honor of **[Neo Financial](https://www.neofinancial.com/)**. <br>